AmaadRafi/pilot/README.md

 # pilot
-getting started w/ html, css, js, jquerty, and bootstrap
+Getting started with HTML, CSS, JS, jQuery, and Bootstrap.